A FENCE - Yes. The Township regulates where you may place fences.

 Construction Code and require a building permit and inspection.

 A UTILITY SHED - Yes.
-Any residential accessory building 200 sq. ft. requires a zoning permit only.
+Any residential accessory building requires a permit.
 Setbacks from the property line apply.

 FINISHING A BASEMENT - Yes.
 A building permit is required to finish an area in the basement as a room addition.
 If the area includes a bedroom, an egress (escape) window or door to the outside is required.
 Any structural alteration to the dwelling for an egress requires a building permit and inspections.